Debunk

 Associations

-"Debunk" means to show that something is not true or to prove that a belief or idea is wrong.
-It is often used when talking about myths, rumors, or false information.
+"Debunk" means to show that something is not true or is wrong, especially a belief, idea, or story.
+It is often used when someone proves that a myth, rumor, or false claim is incorrect.

+- The documentary debunks common misconceptions about history.
+It corrects false ideas.
 A well-known synonym is "disprove."
-The difference is that "disprove" focuses more on showing something is false with evidence, while "debunk" often involves exposing something as wrong or silly, sometimes in a public or clear way.
+The difference is that "disprove" focuses more on showing something is false with evidence, while "debunk" often includes exposing something as false and sometimes foolish or exaggerated.

 Substitution